pyinstaller/pyinstaller/doc/source/Manual.rst

 configuration).
 When first started, it finds that it needs to extract these files before it can run "for real".
 That's because locating and loading a shared lib or linked-in dll is a system level action, not user-level.
 With
-|PyInstallerVersion| it always uses a temporary directory (``_MEIpid``) in the
+|PyInstallerVersion| it always uses a temporary directory (``_MEIXXXXX``,
-user's temp directory.
+where ``XXXXX`` is a random number to avoid conflicts) in the user's temp directory.
 It then executes itself again, setting things up so the system will be able to load the shared libs / dlls.
-When executing is complete, it recursively removes the entire directory it created.
+When execution is complete, it recursively removes the entire directory it created.

+The temporary directory is exported to the program's environment as ``os.environ['_MEIPASS2']``.
+This can be used in case you manually modified the spec file to tell PyInstaller to add additional files (eg: data files) within the executable (see also `Accessing Data Files`_).

 This has a number of implications: